pschachte/wybe/WYBE.md

 A function name may consist of any number of upper and lower case letters, digits, and underscore (`_`) characters, as long as it does not begin with a digit.
-Also see (the operator syntax section)[#operator-syntax] for special infix and prefix operator syntax.
+Also see the [operator syntax](#operator-syntax) section for special infix and prefix operator syntax.

 Function calls may have one of the following forms:
   - A call with all arguments inputs.
 This is the conventional form, where all arguments are evaluated and then the function is called, producing the function value.
-This form of expression is considered to be an input.
+This form of expression is considered to be an input to whatever statement or expression it occurs in.

-  - A call where one or more argumens are outputs (prefixed with `?`), and all others, if any, are inputs.
+  - A call where one or more arguments are outputs (prefixed with `?`), and all others, if any, are inputs.
 This form of expression is considered to be an output.
 In this case, the function is run "backwards", working from the result to determine the output arguments.
 So the value of the function must be supplied by the context in which it is called, and then the function is called to produce the values for the outputs.

-  - A call where one or more argumens are input/outputs (prefixed with `!`), and all others, if any, are inputs.
+  - A call where one or more arguments are input/outputs (prefixed with `!`), and all others, if any, are inputs.
 This form of expression is itself considered to be an input/output.
 In this form, the expression is first treated as an input, producing the initial value of the expression, then the enclosing operation is performed to update the expression value, and finally